 Definitions for AI are various and contested.

-• One way to understand artificial intelligence is as the imitation of human intelligence by machines.
-As Sheikh et al note, this is relatively restrictive as it rules out most contemporary applications which are focused on more simplistic tasks, which don’t cover the full breadth of human intelligence (Sheikh et al., 2023).
+• Some define AI as the imitation of human learning, comprehension, problem solving, decision making, creativity, and autonomy by machines and computers (Stryker, & Kavlakoglu, 2024).
+But as Sheikh et al (2023) note, this is limited as it rules out most contemporary applications which are focused on more simplistic tasks and therefore don’t imitate the full breadth of human intelligence.

 Central to understanding an AI model as something capable of solving problems, or imitating human problem-solving ability, is a basic grasp of algorithms and machine learning.

-In simple terms, an algorithm is a set of rules for converting an input to an output – akin to a recipe.
-It provides a finite procedure to solve a particular problem given input X, the algorithm, based on its coded rules, produces output Y (Prabhu, 2023).
-In computer programming, the input might be a person clicking a specific tab, the system will follow a set of procedures coded in the algorithm, and then the correct output (opening a certain webpage) will occur.
-Algorithms are central to how computer programs function.
-But what makes AI different?
-How can it adapt to infer things that it isn’t explicitly programmed to?
+In simple terms, an algorithm is a set of rules that defines how to transform an input into an output, much like a recipe.
+It follows a step-by-step procedure to solve a specific problem: given input X, the algorithm processes it according to its programmed instructions and generates output Y (Prabhu, 2023).
+For example, in computer programming, the input might be a user clicking a tab in their internet browser.
+The system follows a series of procedures coded into the algorithm, which then produces the correct output—opening a specific webpage.

 A lot of what people are talking about when they discuss AI is machine learning.
-Machine learning is a subset of AI where data and algorithms are used to create systems which imitate the human learning process.
-We’re able to identify patterns in information presented to us and make predictions based on that information.
+Machine learning is a subset of AI where data and algorithms are used to create systems which can imitate the human learning process.
+We are able to identify patterns in information presented to us and make predictions based on that information.
 Similarly, machine learning systems identify patterns in data, and use those patterns to make predictions.
-Before we dive into some use cases for AI in international development, it will be useful to understand some of the different forms this process can take.

 Continue to the next part of the module to discover more about different types of machine learning.